videolan/libvlcsharp/docs/migrating_from_Vlc.DotNet.md

 At the time of writing, both Vlc.DotNet and LibVLCSharp support libvlc 3.x, but only LibVLCSharp has started implementing libvlc 4 features.

-For loading LibVLC, unlike with Vlc.DotNet, you may just call `Core.Initialize()`.
-The path will be found automatically, provided you have installed the LibVLC Windows nuget (see section below).
+For loading LibVLC, unlike with Vlc.DotNet, it is done automatically.
+If you prefer to do it yourself, you may just call `Core.Initialize()`.
+The path will be found automatically, provided you have installed the LibVLC Windows nuget (see section below), or you can provide it as a string parameter to `Initialize()`.

 Short example of API differences